EladBezalel/material2-start/README.md

 for these projects.
 - - -

-#### "How to build an App"

-Here are some generalized steps that may be used to conceptualize the application implementation
-process:

-1. Plan your layout and the components you want to use

-2. Use hard-coded HTML and mock content to make sure the components appear as desired

-3. Wire components to your application logic

-4. Add Responsive breakpoints

-5. Add Theming support

-6. Confirm ARIA compliance

-7. Write End-to-end (e2e) Tests

-   > It is important to validate your application logic with Angular Material UI components.

 ###### Wirefame

 The illustration below shows how we planned the layout and identified the primary components that